 Linden Lab does not interfere at all with this practice.
 They don’t approve it, but they also know it’s far less important than the SL media tends to estimate.
 It doesn’t happen “every day”, and definitely not to everybody.
 And on the other hand, very successful businesses — like Ginko Financial — who have a spotless track record for several years now and not a single unhappy customer are targetted with envious and jealous competitors as being a fraud.
 Ginko’s owner, Nicholas Portocarrero, is tired of fighting for his reputation, and this is shown on the few interviews he has ever given.
 He can’t legally defend himself from his competitors from libel and defamation.
 Linden Lab, again, is not interfering.

 Similar examples can be seen around the huge drama surrounding the World Stock Exchange (closed temporarily while I was typing this paragraph), which managed to transact corporate shares of SL businesses, around US$20,000 per day, which is impressive.
 However, depending on who you’re trusting, either all these corporations are fake and a fraud, a few are legitimate but not all, all are legitimate but get defamed in public, or people are just envious about their success and spread lies about them.
 I can’t figure out “the truth”, and the same applies to the public in general.
 These organisations report to no one, they are not liable to any code of laws, and no auditing is done by third parties.
 They can be as pure and white as your favourite charity next door, or they can be as dirty and corrupt as Dicken’s “Anglo-Bengalee Disinterested Loan and Life Assurance Company” on his novel Martin Chuzzlewit.
+Speaking of loan, for those people out there who have bad credit, you can still avail loan services here at loanovao.co.uk.
+They provide image source information about their loaning process and its considerations in the most efficient way.
 The public has no way to know.
 And certainly we won’t get answers from Linden Lab.

 A side-effect of this laissez-faire attitude is the very high tolerance of griefers.
 Griefers are just cyberbullies, an illegal activity in several countries, and even the US National Crime Prevention Council advertises